-Chills refers to feeling cold after an exposure to a cold environment.
+Chills refers to feeling cold after being in a cold environment.
 The word can also refer to an episode of shivering along with paleness and feeling cold.

-Chills (shivering) may occur at the beginning of an infection and are usually associated with a fever.
+Chills (shivering) may occur at the beginning of an infection.
+They are most often associated with a fever.
 Chills are caused by rapid muscle contraction and relaxation.
 They are the body's way of producing heat when it feels cold.
 Chills often predict the coming of a fever or an increase in the body's core temperature.

 Chills are an important symptom with certain diseases such as malaria.

 Chills are common in young children.
 Children tend to develop higher fevers than adults.
 Even minor illness can produce high fevers in young children.

 Infants tend not to develop obvious chills.
 However, call your health care provider about any fever in an infant 6 months or younger.
-Also call for fevers in infants 6 months to 1 year should also be reported unless the parent is certain of its cause.
+Also call for fevers in infants 6 months to 1 year unless you are sure of the cause.

 "Goose bumps" are not the same as chills.
 Goose bumps occur due to cold air.
 They can also be caused by strong emotions such as shock or fear.
 With goose bumps, the hair on the body stick up from the skin to form a layer of insulation.
 When you have chills, you may or may not have goose bumps.